tbcgit/cleanbar/README.md

 ````
 sh prepare.sh
 ````
-If we are going to use the Atrandi technology, we can download the file ‘barcodes.txt’ from this GirHub.
+If we are going to use the Atrandi technology, we can download the file ‘barcodes.txt’ from this GitHub.
 After launching the "prepare.sh" script, a CB executable file will be generated that will accept at least two arguments, the file with the barcodes and the FASTQ file to be processed.
 If we don't have a FASTQ file, we can use the GitHub file "Atrandi_1k.fq" or "Atrandi_4k.fastq".